FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 11th February 2022.md

 After further discussions and deliberations it was agreed not to formally extend the deadline

-for completion to the 5th August 2022 and the Members agreed instead to continue with the--- current process, with Members retaining the option to avail of the additional 54 days for
+for completion to the 5th August 2022 and the Members agreed instead to continue with the
+---
+current process, with Members retaining the option to avail of the additional 54 days for

 completion of the Development Plan process, as it went through the various other stages.